LipnaRoshmi/retail-customer-segmentation-ml/README.md

 - Perform **data cleaning and preprocessing**
 - Conduct **exploratory data analysis**
-- Identify patterns in customer purchasing behavior
+- Identify customer behavior patterns
-- Perform **customer segmentation using clustering**
+- Perform **RFM-based customer segmentation**
-- Build a **machine learning model to predict high-value customers**
+- Apply **machine learning models** to predict high-value customers
 - Evaluate model performance using classification metrics
+- Visualize insights using **Tableau**

 ---

 # Technologies Used

-The project was implemented using the following tools and libraries:
+The following tools and technologies were used in this project:

 - Python
 - Pandas